openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 The XQueue Interface
 **************************************

-The student submission sent from XQueue to the grader, and the response send from the grader to XQueue, are JSON objects, as described below.
+The student submission sent from XQueue to the grader, and the response sent from the grader to XQueue, are JSON objects, as described below.

 ======================================================
 Inputs to the External Grader